-Andor’s Revolution DSD, utilizes a unique spinning disk implementation.
+Andor’s Revolution DSD2, utilizes a unique spinning disk implementation.
 As we shall see, this approach overcomes the limitations normally associated with single disk scanners.

 Figure 1: The disk is made of synthetic quartz supporting a thin layer of aluminium.
 The aluminium coating is arranged in a pattern of stripes so that light is either reflected from the disk’s surface, or passes through where none exists.
 There are two patterns in a 1:1 mark-space ratio radially disposed.
 Our design refers to the inner pattern as “high signal” and the outer as “high sectioning”.
 You select, through software control, which pattern to use according to your specimen thickness and magnification choice.